P-p-H-d/mlib/README.md

 error\_code shall be a positive integer constant.
 Additional arguments are used to fill in the error field of m\_exception\_s that is used to identify the cause of the exception.
+The line and filename fields of the exception are filled automatically by the macro.

 ### M-MEMPOOL